School Holidays in Sydney: Spring 2024

 Day Trips for the School Holidays

-Jump on the train or get in the car for a day trip.
+Sometimes you need to get out of the city, and these day trips are worth the drive or train ride.
 We have a bunch of fun day trips you can do on the train, but here are a couple of our favourite ideas.

 The Blue Mountains Explorer Bus is free for kids and a great way to explore the mountains without worrying about parking!
 We have written a detailed guide to the bus here.

-If you decide to spend the night, take the Katoomba Falls Night-Lit Walk and this year unique experience is on offer at Scenic World when they will open the doors at night for the first time ever.
+If you decide to spend the night, take the Katoomba Falls Night-Lit Walk.
+Another unique experience is a nighttime visit to Scenic World.

 Paths are well lit on the Katoomba Night Walk